longturn/freeciv21/docs/Coding/hacking.rst

-To attach one or more clients to an autogame, remove the :code:`start` command, start the server program and attach clients to created AI players.
+To attach one or more clients to an autogame, remove the :code:`start` command, start the server program and attach clients to created :term:`AI` players.
 Or type :code:`aitoggle <player>` at the server command prompt for each player that connects.
 Finally, type :code:`start` when you are ready to watch the show.

 .. note::
     The server will eventually flood a client with updates faster than they can be drawn to the screen,